 committed to oil-on-canvas a hundred years later

-when the air pump was a gimmick for dinners,
+when the air pump was a gimmick for dinner parties,

 a spell of gray-haired men in velvet robes des chambres.

-as Geertgen once painted the Nativity at night
+such as Geertgen illuminated his Nativity at night.

-Wright exchanging the glowing child in the crib
+Wright exchanges the glowing child in the crib

-who’ve both seen this trick a dozen times before.
+who’ve seen this trick a dozen times before.

 The gray-haired man holds the stopcock